microsoft/promptflow-rag-project-template/README.md

 a. steps to run rag app locally in your vscode:

 1) Set up your dev environment:
-a) Follow prompt flow documentation to set up your promptflow python env: https://microsoft.github.io/promptflow/how-to-guides/quick-start.html Preferably, use the environment.yaml file at the root directory to install all the dependancies needed to run the samples.
+Follow prompt flow documentation to set up your promptflow python env: https://microsoft.github.io/promptflow/how-to-guides/quick-start.html Preferably, use the environment.yaml file at the root directory to install all the dependancies needed to run the samples.